Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Oleg V.~Lychkovskiy for his interest in the topic and for useful discussions, as well as to Denis V.~Kurlov for introducing me to symbolic algebra methods in many-body physics.
-The work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``Basis'' (project no. 25-1-5-45-1).
+I am grateful to Oleg V.~Lychkovskiy for his interest in the topic and for many useful discussions, as well as to Denis V.~Kurlov for introducing me to symbolic algebra methods in many-body physics.
+I thank L.~Zadnik for his comments on history and current status of integrable quantum circuits and the theory of quasi-local charges.

+\paragraph{Funding information} The work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.